spliffz/FS25-Mod-Sync-Server/readme.md

 ### [To Update:]
 - Download or clone the repo as usual.
 If downloaded then unzip the file into your webserver folder where the modserver is located.
 - You might have to update the MySQL/MariaDB Database.
   Check the changelog of the corresponding version to see what needs to be done.
+See `changelog.md`.

 Until I fix an auto-update or another update method you'll have to do these manually.
 Sorry bout that.

 ### [Endpoints]
  * `/ajax.php?getModList` - Return: Array